Updated: Oct 22

 Good to Know:

-This is a relatively easy route on walking paths throughout.
+This is a relatively easy route on walking paths throughout, though the start has a gradual uphill.

 This route is stroller-friendly.

-Beautiful during the peak of autumn, but really any time of the year is great!
+Beautiful during the peak of autumn, but really any time of the year is possible!

 Toilets are located at the Jörinpark in Pratteln and in Muttenz across from the walled-in church (Reformierte Kirche St. Arbogast Muttenz) and down the stairs.
-See Map.
+See the map.

-Please to not pick the grapes!
-Aside from taking what is not yours, these are often sprayed with pesticides and should not be touched.
+Please do not pick the grapes!
+Aside from taking what is not yours, they may have been sprayed with chemicals.

 The route is roughly 7 km, which might be long for tiny legs.
 For adults, this route is easy.